deephaven/deephaven-ipywidgets/README.md

 If you make a change to the python code then you will need to restart the notebook kernel to have it take effect.

+### Testing your changes

+There are separate test suites for the python and TypeScript code.

+- **Python:** To run the python tests, run `pytest` in the root directory of the repository.
+- **TypeScript:** To run the TypeScript tests, run `yarn run lint:check` in the root directory of the repository to run the `eslint` tests.
+Then run `yarn run test` to run the rest of the unit tests.

 ## Releasing your initial packages:

 - Add tests